 A good pair of shorts will also have an amount of elastic material as well.
 This gives the shorts some stretch, which allows you a full range of motion during your workouts.

 If you prefer natural fibers, there are also wool and cotton shorts on the market.
 If you go this route, make sure the material is blended with an elastic-like elastane.
-This will give those shorts the stretch that youโll need for your workout.
+This will give those shorts the stretch that you’ll need for your workout.

-The Best Running Shorts for Men of 2023
+The Best Running Shorts of 2025

-We tested the best running shorts for women in 2022, including top picks from Patagonia, Outdoor Voices, Smartwool, Nathan, and more.
+We tested the best running shorts for women in 2024, including top picks from Patagonia, Outdoor Voices, Smartwool, Nathan, and more.